 Combine the butter, dark brown sugar and peanut butter in a medium-large microwave-safe bowl.
 Cook on high power for 1 minute.
 Whisk well then return to the microwave for another minute.

-Add 4 tablespoons of the buttermilk (or half and half or milk) and whisk well to combine.
+Add 4 tablespoons of the buttermilk (or half and half or milk) and vanilla.
+Whisk well to combine.
 Add 3½ cups of powdered sugar and whisk until smooth.
 You’re looking for a fairly thick but still pourable icing.
 If too thick, add a bit more buttermilk.
 If too thin, add a little more powdered sugar and stir again until nice and smooth.

 See Café Tips above for more detailed instructions and tips.